TakeHere/Pew/README.md

-A java game made with only swift
+A java game made with only swift and default java sdk